tytydraco/yessleep/out/Theres_no_place_like_home.md

 I was no longer alone, no longer in “hiding.”

-How ironic that the words that comforted me for so many years, would now be the last words I ever heard…
+How ironic that the words that comforted me for so many years, may be the last words I ever heard…

 The creature that once disguised itself as my mother was no longer recognizable.